Published on

 When using chlorine or bromine for water sanitation, it is essential to analyze these key factors:

-We strongly recommend you don't mix chlorine and bromine under any circumstances, regardless of their state or concentration.
+We recommend you don't mix chlorine and bromine under any circumstances, regardless of their state or concentration.
 This can lead to a dangerous chemical reaction that can risk your health.

 Chlorine is a chemical element with sanitizing properties.
 It is used to sanitize industrial waste and sewage, as a bleaching agent for paper production, or as a cleaning product in the form of bleach.